The Office of Financial Aid at Wisconsin Lutheran College guides students and parents through the loan application process.

 Maximum total undergraduate loan eligibility is:

-Your Direct Loan eligibility is listed on your financial aid award.
+Your Direct Loan eligibility is listed on your financial aid offer.
 You can borrow the entire amount listed, a portion of it, or none at all.
-You will choose the amount that you plan to borrow when you accept your award in your myFinancialAid link.
+You will choose the amount that you plan to borrow when you accept your offer in your myFinancialAid link.
 You will need your Warrior ID and password to log in to your myWLC account.

 The Direct PLUS Loan program enables parents to borrow funds to pay the education expense of each child who is a dependent undergraduate student enrolled at least half time.